 Crossing of the Galveston, Harrisburg & San Antonio, the Galveston, Houston & Henderson, and the Galveston, Houston & Northern railroads

 Above: This c.1940 photo is number MKT145 in the John W. Barriger III National Railroad Library, taken by Barriger from the rear of his private railcar as his train proceeded north on GH&H tracks from Galveston to Houston.
 The identity of the tower as Tower 30 is established by several details in, and associated with, the image.
 The prior two photos in this sequence were MKT144 (Tower 73, Texas City) and MKT142 (Tower 96, Galveston), suggesting a northbound trip on MKT tracks (the GH&H was 50% owned by MKT).
 Tower 30 would have been the next significant railroad structure Barriger saw after Tower 73 as he traveled north.
-The architecture matches that of Tower 30 based on a photo taken roughly a decade later (below right).
-Barriger's view is to the south, with a depot diagonally across from the tower partially obscured by a caboose.
-The depot's roof outline matches that of GH&H's Harrisburg depot (below left) and there's a small hut with an unusual roof to the left that also appears in the depot photo.
+The architecture matches that of Tower 30 based on photos taken roughly 30 years earlier (below) and ten years later (second below, right.)
+Barriger's view is to the south, with the depot across from the tower partially obscured by a caboose.
+The depot's roof outline matches that of GH&H's Harrisburg depot (below.)

 provides this photo of the GH&H depot at Harrisburg.
 Note the small hut at far